HeLongHuang/SHGNN/README.md

 conda activate env
 pip install -r requirements.txt
 ```
-## Downloading the BRACS dataset
-Please click [here](https://cloud.189.cn/t/NziQRbUrAJju) to download the processed BRACS dataset.The access code is:dei3

 ## Data Preprocess
 ***gendata.ipynb*** shows how to transform a histological image into the hierarchical graphs.
 After the data processing is completed, put all hierarchical graphs into a folder.
 The form is as follows: